 Management Committee and Trustees.

-The Village Hall Committee has 24 members who are all trustees of the charity.
-The majority are nominated by organisations in the village with up to three others co-opted.
-Seven ‘officers’ are elected at our Annual General Meeting in January.
+The Village Hall Committee has up to 24 members some of whom are trustees of the charity.
+The majority are nominated by organisations in the village.
+Nine’officers’ are elected at our Annual General Meeting in February.
 As ‘Managing Trustees’ of the charity the committee has sole responsibility for the day-to-day running of its affairs and finances.
-Full committee meetings are generally held bi-monthly, with only the officers meeting in the intervening months.
+Committee meetings are generally held bi-monthly.

 The land on which the hall stands was given to the village by Miss Charlotte Smith in 1920.
 The Village Hall was then built by Mr J T Forsell in 1921 in memory of his son who died in the 1st World War.